 The Board of Directors shall determine the fee for Associate organizations.

 4.3 Partners: Membership shall be open to allied horticultural organizations.
 Partners may receive communications and attend District and Annual Meetings, but do not have voting rights.
 The Board of Directors must approve partners.
 The Board of Directors shall recommend the annual fee for Partners, for ratification at a general meeting of the membership.

-5.1 The BOARD OF DIRECTORS shall consist of the Officers of the Association, together with the Directors, and a member of the Past Presidents' Council.
+5.1 The BOARD OF DIRECTORS shall consist of the Officers of the Association and the Directors.

 5.3 The Officers of the Association shall transact the business of the Association between meetings of the Board.